 Might not be ideal for those in need for more advanced technical use.

 Google’s Android mobile operating system is the most popular mobile OS on the planet.
 Every day, millions of Android users interact with the apps and functionalities that are essential to their daily lives.
 Android isn’t just for smartphones, though.
 It can now be found on mobile tablets from a wide variety of manufacturers.
 With an Android tablet, users can do everything they do on their smartphones but with a much larger screen and a more powerful set of internal components.
-If you’ve ever wondered what your Android phone would be like on steroids, now’s the time to look into an Android tablet.
+If you’ve ever wondered what your Android phone would be like in a larger size with some augmented features, now’s the time to look into an Android tablet.

 That’s the good news.
-The bad news is that there are hundreds of different Android tablets available, ranging from models that are as fast as laptops to models that barely respond to touch input.
+The bad news is that there are hundreds of different Android tablets available in the ecosystem, ranging from models that are powered by the Qualcomm Snapdragon platform and are as fast as laptops to models that barely respond to touch input.
 That’s where we come in.

 Read on for our best advice on Android tablets – how to pick out the perfect one, what to look for, and which features are essential – and then check out our top picks.